 Melrose is a small attractive market town in the Scottish Borders.
 It can be reached via the A68 and is only 14 miles form the neighbouring border town of Kelso.
 In addition to lying peacefully on the banks of the River Tweed and in the shadow of the Eildon Hills, Melrose is home to the impressive Melrose Abbey and Leaderfoot Viaduct.

+The Abbey was never fully repaired and the last monk died in 1590.
 It is thought that the heart of Robert the Bruce is buried in the abbey.

 The Leaderfoot Viaduct is also known as the Drygrange Viaduct.
 It is a magnificent Viaduct which was opened in 1863 and carried the Berwickshire Railway over the River Tweed.
 Unfortunately due to severe damage from flooding the railway closed to passenger trains in 1948 and to freight trains in 1965.
 It was renovated in the 1990's and although no longer in use it still stands proudly over the river.

 Close to the viaduct is the Drygrange Old Bridge, which dates back to the 1770's.
 Although it no longer carries traffic, pedestrians and cyclists are allowed to cross freely.

 The viaduct can be reached either by a pleasant walk from Melrose, or by turning off the A68 to a designated viewing point.
 This is an ideal spot to admire the beauty of the viaduct and take some photographs.
 The footpath to Melrose is ideal for both walkers and cyclists and takes you through the village of Newstead.
 Before reaching Newstead you will reach the site of the old roman fort, known as Trimontium, which lies in the shadow of the Eildon Hills.
 Although there are no remains to view a monument marks the site.

 |Site Of Trimontium|